How to locate a missing beneficiary

 Going through the deceased’s papers and speaking to their friends and family may help establish if there is someone entitled to inherit.
 Place advertisements in local newspapers where the beneficiary was last known to live and where it is believed they may be located.

 There are agencies who specialise in tracing heirs.
-It is important to check that any agency you use is reputable as not all of them are.
+Always check that any agency you use is reputable, as not all of them are.

-If a beneficiary still cannot be located, it is advisable to seek legal advice about what to do next.
-Be sure that you protect your position as executor or administrator.
-You may choose to take out an insurance policy that will provide cover in the event that a beneficiary does subsequently make a claim.
+If a beneficiary remains unfound, it is advisable to seek legal advice about what to do next.
+Be sure to protect your position as executor or administrator.
+You may choose to take out an insurance policy that provides cover in the event that a beneficiary does subsequently make a claim.

 The court can be asked to make an order.
 This assumes that any missing beneficiary has died and allows the estate to be distributed to the remaining heirs.
 Should a beneficiary subsequently come forward, then they will be able to claim their share of the estate from the other beneficiaries.
 The executor or administrator will be protected by the order.